pingswept/me30-website/content/notes/pi-programming.md

 sudo pip3 install RPi.GPIO
 ```

+KBW note: Think the above needs to be changed to:

+`sudo apt-get install rpi.gpio`

 ### **How do I write, edit, and save pieces of code on my Raspberry Pi?**
 **nano text editor**